MATH-UA 120 Discrete Mathematics

 Prerequisites

-To register for this course, students must satisfy only one (1) of the following prerequisites:
+To register for this course, students must satisfy at least one (1) of the following prerequisites:

 • AP Precalculus score of 4 or higher